 5. The Dinner by Herman Koch (2009)

 How far would you go to protect your children from the rule of law?
-In this contemporary novel, Dutch author Herman Koch asks his readers to consider this moral issue.
+In this contemporary novel, that’s what Dutch author Herman Koch asks his readers to consider.

 Over an exquisite five-course meal in an upmarket restaurant in Amsterdam, two families confront the consequences of a murder carried out by their two sons.

-The novel brings to the fore the underbelly of Amsterdam society, showing Amsterdam as a city grappling with the same problems as all modern cities and raising important questions about the behaviour of wealthy members of society.
+The novel brings the underbelly of Amsterdam society to the fore, revealing a city grappling with modern problems and raising important questions about the behaviour of the wealthy.

 6. The Evenings by Gerard Reeve (1987)

-Cold winter nights in Amsterdam provided the creative inspiration for Gerard Reeve as he sets about describing 10 evenings of a young man’s life.
+Cold winter nights in Amsterdam provided the creative inspiration for Gerard Reeve’s retelling of 10 evenings in a young man’s life.

-Set in the period shortly after World War Two, Frits van Egter, the novel’s protagonist, tries to fill the short, dark days between Christmas and New Year’s by wandering the streets of Amsterdam, indulging in gloomy thoughts about the future of his existence.
+Set shortly after World War Two, protagonist Frits van Egter fills the short, dark days between Christmas and New Yearโs by wandering the streets of Amsterdam.
+Naturally, he indulges in gloomy thoughts about the future of his existence.

 READ MORE | 10 bookstores you have to visit in the Netherlands

-This dark-humoured homage to the Dutch capital leaves no room for positivity in Egter’s existentialist life.
+This dark-humoured homage to the Dutch capital leaves no room for positivity in Egterโs existentialist life.
 Critics adored the fact that nothing is off-limits in this story.
+You can also check out the film!

 7. The Laws by Connie Palmen (1991)

-This semi-autobiographical-turned-fiction book based in the Netherlands tells the tale of Marie Deniet, a young philosophy student who fancies herself with seven 20-odd years older men.
+This semi-autobiographical-turned-fiction book based in the Netherlands tells the story of Marie Deniet, a young philosophy student who fancies herself with seven much older men.

 READ MORE | 7 great Dutch inventions you never knew were Dutch